-Under sections 271 and 292 of the SFO a person will have a defence if he can establish that he is within one of the categories set out below:
+Sections 271 and 292 of the SFO set out defences to insider dealing where a person can establish that they fall within one of the following categories:

 - for the sole purpose of acquiring qualifying shares as a director or intending director of a corporation;